-By (78a) the speaker indeed conveys the information that he cannot longer behave in a way that is typical for the behaviour appropriate in a SoA as defined by farketmemişim 'I seem to have not noticed'.
-The same holds for (78b): the speaker acted in 'a way such that it is typical for the way in which someone who hasn't heard her would act', as is expressed by 'I did as if I had not heard (her)'.
+In (78a) the speaker indeed conveys the information that he cannot longer behave in a way that is typical for the behaviour appropriate in a SoA as defined by farketmemişim 'I seem not to have noticed'.
+The same holds for (78b): the speaker acted in "a way that it is typical for the way in which someone who hasn't heard her would act", as is expressed by 'I acted as if I had not heard (her)'.

-When we assume that the SoA farketmemişim 'I seem to have not noticed' provides a Circumstance in which one would act in one way or another, a structural description of Manner satellites for verbs like davran 'to behave' and

-X gibi yap 'to pretend' (where X is the complement of gibi) can adequately be derived as an analogon of (35).
-In other words, the way the Agent would act given a certain Circumstance, as defined by farketmemis 'to have not noticed', determines the way in which he is actually acting.
+When we assume that the SoA farketmemişim 'I seem not to have noticed' provides a Circumstance in which one would act in one way or another, a structural description of Manner satellites for verbs like davran- 'to behave' and X gibi yap- 'to pretend' (where X is the complement of gibi) can adequately be derived as an analogon of (35).
+In other words, the way the Agent would act given a certain Circumstance, as defined by 'farketmemiş' 'not to have noticed', determines the way in which he is actually acting.
 And that is exactly how (78a) can be interpreted.

-As we have seen, 'pretending something' is expressed by the verb yap 'to do/act' plus a Manner satellite in gibi.
-However, the combination gibi plus yap is also used to express how a general characteristic of some action or other can be imitated.
+As we have seen, "pretending something" is expressed by the verb yap-'to do/act' plus a Manner satellite in gibi.
+However, the combination gibi plus yap- is also used to express how a general characteristic of some action or other can be imitated.
 The next example gives an illustration of such a usage.

-(79) yüz-üyor-muş gibi yap-tı-m swim-prs2-inf like act-pst1-1s "I acted in a way, characteristic for swimming" 'I did as if (pretended that) I was swimming'
+(79) Yüz-üyor-muş gibi yap-tı-m. swim-prs2-inf like act-pst1-1s 'I acted in a way characteristic of swimming' 'I acted as if (pretended that) I was swimming.'

-In 3.1 it was demonstrated that many as if-constructions of Turkish can be analysed in terms of a quasi-SoA (providing Circumstance, Reason, Cause, or Result) which is 'compared or opposed' by means of gibi to an actual SoA.
-For a sentence like (70b), we could say that the SoA defined by 'he entered' took place under a Circumstance which is 'comparable' with a 'circumstantial' SoA, as defined by 'nothing has happened'.
+In 3.1 it was demonstrated that many as if-constructions of Turkish can be analysed in terms of a quasi-SoA (providing Circumstance, Reason, Cause, or Result) which is compared or opposed by means of gibi to an actual SoA.
+For a sentence like (70b), we could say that the SoA defined by 'he entered' took place under a Circumstance which is comparable with a circumstantial SoA, as defined by 'nothing has happened'.
 In this way (70b) can be analysed as a construction in which two Circumstance-satellites are compared, being two satellites of the same type.

-For some cases, however, it is difficult to present an analysis in terms of 'equal satellite types', especially when an action verb is involved that, in one way or another, can be considered as a 'behavioural verb'.
+For some cases, however, it is difficult to present an analysis in terms of "equal satellite types", especially when an action verb is involved that, in one way or another, can be considered a "behavioural verb".
 Consider:

-(80) Her zaman ben birşey bil-me-z-miş-im gibi konuş-ur-sun always I a thing know-neg-prs1-inf-1s like speak-prs1-2s 'You always talk as if I didn't know a thing (about it)'
+(80) Her zaman ben birşey bil-me-z-miş-im gibi konuş-ur-sun always I a thing know-neg-prs1-inf-1s like speak-prs1-2s 'You always talk as if I didn't know a thing (about it).'

 For (80) it seems difficult to maintain that 'the-way-of-your-talking' is comparable to 'the-way-of-my-knowing', or that 'the-way-of-your-talking' is sufficiently specified by 'my-not-knowing' alone.
 There is, I think, no relation whatsoever between these two SoA's in that sense.
-It is clear, though, that the act of 'talking' proper specified by its Manner satellite forms an aspect of 'behaviour'.
-It is obvious that in the opinion of the speaker of (80), his conversational partner 'behaves in a Manner that might be appropriate in a Circumstance which is defined by (speaker's) "I-do-not-know-a-thing".
-In other words, (80) may be interpreted as '(according to S) A acts as if (pretends that) S is involved in an SoA defined by bil'.
+It is clear, though, that the act of 'talking' proper specified by its Manner satellite forms an aspect of "behaviour".
+It is obvious that in the opinion of the Speaker of (80), his conversational partner "behaves in a Manner that might be appropriate in a Circumstance which is defined by (the Speaker's) 'I-donot-know-a-thing'".
+In other words, (80) may be interpreted as "(according to S), A acts as if (pretends that) S is involved in an SoA defined by bil-".

-3.4 A Note on the Expression of Suffixes
+3.4 A note on the expression of suffixes